-Please check out our library for the revised Allsorts handbook (or click here) - this contains lots of information regarding changes to our service as a result of COVID-19, how we are managing and mitigating risk, and what you can do to help.
-Please do not hesitate to get in touch with us if you have any questions about the contents of the handbook, thank you!
+Please check out our library for the revised Allsorts handbook (or click here) - this contains lots of information regarding changes to our service as a result of COVID-19, how we are continuing to manage and and mitigate risks, and what you can do to help.

 Who we are...